 - Once a user disconnects from the desktop, it is wiped and returned to the original state

 Nonpersistent VDI workloads are the best option when many users need to be supported because IT has a minimal number of master images to maintain and secure.
-This is much simpler than managing a complete virtual desktop for each user with Persistent VDI.
+This is much simpler for IT teams than managing a complete virtual desktop for each user with Persistent VDI.

 What are the Benefits of VDI?